abinit/abinit/doc/tutorial/compilation.md

 -->

-You may have noticed that, in this particular case, *make* is not just building the library but is also running unit tests to validate the build.
+You may have noticed that, in this particular case, *make* is not just building the library but is also running **unit tests** to validate the build.
 This means that if *make* completes successfully, we can be confident that the build is OK and we can proceed with the installation.
-Other packages use a different philosophy and provide a **make check** option that should be executed after *make* in order to run the test suite before installing the package.
+Other packages use a (more standard) approach and provide a **make check** option that should be executed after *make* in order to run the test suite before installing the package.

-To install openblas in $HOME/local, issue:
+To install *openblas* in $HOME/local, issue:

 ```sh
 make PREFIX=$HOME/local/ install
 ```

-At this point, we should have the include files installed in $HOME/local/include:
+At this point, we should have the following include files installed in $HOME/local/include:

 ```sh
 ls $HOME/local/include/